discordjs/guide/guide/creating-your-bot/command-handling.md

 When your bot receives an `interactionCreate` event, the interaction object contains all the information you need to dynamically retrieve and execute your commands!

-Let's take a look at our `ping` command.
-Note the `execute` method that will reply to the interaction with "Pong!".
+Let's take a look at the `ping` command again.
+Note the `execute()` function that will reply to the interaction with "Pong!".

 ```js
 module.exports = {